Maddy Osman avatar

 With WordPress, you can change the size of the default images within WordPress.
 You only need a few clicks and you can set the image sizes in no time at all.

 To change the default image sizes, go to Settings > Media.
-As you can see on the screenshot, all default image sizes are listed there.
-You can easily adjust them by entering your preferred dimensions.
+As you can see on the screenshot, all standard image sizes are listed there.
+You can easily customise them by entering your preferred dimensions.

 WordPress Images Sizes Settings